 - Yala — Possible to have good drives, but rain, wind, and thicker vegetation make it less rewarding..

-Book in Advance
+Book in Advance for June

 June is a busy month on the east coast, especially in Arugam Bay, Trincomalee, and Pasikudah, where peak‑season demand can fill hotels early.
 Surf spots, popular guesthouses, and beachfront stays often book out weeks ahead.
 Inland, the Cultural Triangle remains steady with good availability, while the south and west coasts are quieter due to the monsoon.
 Transport to the east can also be limited during peak weekends, so securing accommodation and key transfers in advance is recommended.